howed-neighbor/CS467/README.md

   Remediation for injection vulnerabilities are specific to the context of the application.
 We will provide recommendations for the specific example above, as well as general best practices.

   OWASP advises vulnerabilities like the SQLi example above are failures of the **injection context**, specifically the SQL query.
-OWASP recommends the first defense in this context is **escaping**, in which we ensure data is treated like data, rather than an extension of the functionality of the query.
+OWASP recommends the first defense in this context is **escaping**, in which we ensure data is treated like data, rather than an extension of the functionality or logic the query.